 Can Braces Fix Underbite?

 The short answer: yes.
-Their sturdiness and durability make them an extremely effective option.
+Their sturdiness and durability have earned them a reputation as an extremely effective option.
 Plus, they can incorporate appliances like elastics and expanders to increase their power and the complexity of their tooth and jaw shifts.
 In some cases, treatment may also be supplemented with tooth extraction, as overcrowded teeth can interfere with underbite correction.

 For these reasons, braces can work wonders for correcting underbite — especially if the case is mild or moderate.
-However, if your underbite is severe, braces’ effectiveness will depend on the type of results you want.
-If you are seeking a radical facial transformation, braces might not be able to deliver.
-On the other hand, if you’re set on avoiding jaw surgery, braces can still make a massive difference in your bite and your facial profile.
+However, if your underbite is severe and you’re seeking a radical transformation of your facial appearance, braces may not be able to deliver.
+But if you’re set on avoiding jaw surgery, braces can still make a massive difference in your bite and your facial profile.